-Call of Duty players, especially those who watch the Call of Duty League in Modern Warfare 2, may have come across the term ‘snaking’.
-But what does it mean, how is it done and why is it so controversial in the CDL?
+Modern Warfare 2 players, especially those interested in Call of Duty League, may have encountered the term ‘snaking’.
+What does it mean, how is it done and why is it so controversial in the CDL?

 However, that’s more difficult to do when the controversial tactic is a movement trick.
 That’s where ‘snaking’ comes in.

 Snaking is a movement tactic that is possible in Call of Duty games, especially those developed by Infinity Ward (hence why it has reemerged as a major topic in Modern Warfare 2).
 However, it is generally achievable in most CoD titles.

 It refers to players positioning themselves behind an object on a map and switching between prone and crouching positions very quickly.
 The player’s movement is thus comparable to a snake; where the tactic gets its name.

 This allows snaking players to peek above the object providing them cover, gaining intel on enemies.
 They are also able to spring up and fire rapidly using the intel they have acquired, as demonstrated in this ranked play clip from CDL pros Cellium and Skyz.